 The yoke of Jesus isn't an external law like it was for the Hebrews before Jesus.
 It's an internal law, a Spiritual, a yoke of faith, which lights up His path in our life, an inner light that teaches us, a light that flows from His Spirit to our spirit, from his infinite mind to our finite soul and mind.
 We Christians are taught by faith and live by faith, and move from one act of faith to the next, from faith to faith and glory to glory.
 Each of these acts teaches us and urges us on the the next one, as God's Spirit nudges and tugs us toward following the word, and becoming his disciple, a disciplined one, one who knows his or her teacher.

 It used to be we would get our schooling and knowledge when we were young, like in high school and college, or in seminary or bible school.
 And people would assume we learned all we needed 'back in the day.'
-This is a totally outadated thinking.
-It's not like that anymore and it was never meant to be in our life with Jesus.
+This is totally outdated and ignorant thinking.
+It's not like that anymore, and it was never meant to be in our life with Jesus.
 Learning Him is a life long process.
-And it happen any time, anywhere, and all the time.
+And it happen any time, anywhere, and all the time, and especially over time.

-The great thing about Jesus' teaching is that it gets progressively stronger and stronger in our lives, as we become more receptive to it and less ignorant, as we become more aware of what we ought to know by now.
-I enjoy the enthusiasm and can so spirit of newbie Christians, but there's a reason why the pillars of the faith are usually folks a little who have been the Lord's property for a longer time, who have proved their devotion for the plans and dreams of God rather than men.
+The great thing about Jesus' teaching is that it gets progressively stronger and stronger in our lives, as we become more receptive to it, and less ignorant, as we become more aware of what we ought to know by now.
+I enjoy the enthusiasm and can do spirit of newbie Christians, but there's a reason why the "pillars" of the faith are usually folks who have been the Lord's property for a longer time, who have proved their devotion for the plans and dreams of God rather than men.

 His Word And Spirit Are A Lamp Unto Our Feet

 His word is a 'light unto our feet,' (Psalm119,105).
 That is it shows us where to walk, where to go.
-This light is not the blinding headlights of new cars, that render us all deers in their headlights.
-This light is about as bright as as a candle ("a flickering wick he will not quench"), which light up several feet in front of us.
+This light is not the blinding headlights of new cars, that render us all deer in their headlights.
+This light is about as bright as a candle ("a flickering wick he will not quench"), which lights up oh a bout several feet in front of us.